The 'left-hand side' rule is a myth — a planning consultant explains how you really find out which side of a fence belongs to you

 If you are lucky, your property deeds should be able to reveal which boundaries you are responsible for – so handy when looking into planning permission for fences.

 Take a look at your deeds.
 They should show a scale plan of your home and any surrounding properties.
 If the boundary lines are highlighted with a T-shaped symbol you are in luck.
-The tip of the 'T' should be pointing at the property that is responsible for that boundary.
+The tip of the 'T' (the single line at the bottom) should be pointing at the boundary lines if it is your boundary or fence.
+The rest of the 'T' will also be within your property boundary.

 In many cases your property deeds will be able to help establish who is responsible for a boundary fence.
 If you didn't get a copy of this when you bought the house, don't worry as you can request documents online via the HM Land Registry website.